How to apply

 The Project Description is limited to 2 pages (12 point font) and is submitted as a separate document in PDF format.
 This gives you the flexibility to include charts, pictures, graphs, equations, tables, etc . . .
 You may use an extra page for references if needed.

-Ask your faculty mentor to send a letter of support for the application.
+Ask your faculty mentor to submit the SURF Faculty Mentor Form, which includes a letter of support.
 They should address the questions listed below in the letter.
 (You should give them a copy of your completed application form.)

 - How long have you known the student and in what capacity?